Harvard petition demands ‘accountability’ before Trump officials are invited to campus

 Wayne County Republican who asked to ‘rescind’ her vote certifying election results says Trump called her

-The letter reinflamed a volatile public debate about where to draw boundaries around controversial public figures giving talks on college campuses.
+The letter re-inflamed a volatile public debate about whether and where to draw boundaries around controversial public figures giving talks on college campuses.
 A series of high-profile protests against provocative speakers, including former Breitbart News editor Milo Yiannopoulos and commentator Ann Coulter, have prompted conservatives to cry censorship, while liberals argue that some views do not deserve a distinguished platform.

+Alan Dershowitz, a member of Trump’s legal team during his impeachment proceedings, wondered aloud whether he would be banned from speaking at Harvard, despite teaching in the university’s law school for nearly 50 years.

+In an interview, he promised to represent pro bono any Trump administration official that Harvard turns away after students invite them to speak.
+Dershowitz also vowed to seek an invitation to talk on campus about Trump’s accomplishments to see how the university handles the challenge.

+“It’s the worst kind of thought control,” he said of the petition.

-White House press secretary Kayleigh McEnany, a Harvard Law School graduate, condemned Harvard’s petition Wednesday and called for university administrators to reject it.
-She said she and other members of the Trump administration would gladly return to campus and challenge the school to kick her out.
+White House press secretary Kayleigh McEnany, a Harvard Law School graduate, called for university administrators to reject the letter.
+She said she and other members of the Trump administration would gladly return to campus and dare the school to kick them out.

 Read more: